canonical/postgresql-k8s-operator/docs/reference/index.md

 ## Releases

-All stable revisions of Charmed PostgreSQL 16 for bare metal/virtual machines:
+All stable revisions of Charmed PostgreSQL 16 for Kubernetes:

 ```{toctree}
 :titlesonly: